0xbenc/bash-zoo/docs/passage.md

 - Reveal the password on screen until you clear it (also copies to clipboard).
 - Toggle pin on an entry; pinned entries sort first.
 - Start directly in MFA-only view with `passage mfa`.
+- Start with an initial filter by passing arguments: `passage github` or `passage mfa github`.

 ## Notes